-DEPARTMENT 106 - OPEN HORSES (REGULAR
+DEPARTMENT 106 - OPEN HORSES (REGULAR JUDGING ONLY)

-JUDGING ONLY)

-Superintendent: Rebekah Ghormley, Shannon Gher, Amanda Smiley
+Superintendent: Shannon Gher and Amanda Smiley

-DATE: SATURDAY, AUGUST 21, 2021
+DATE: SATURDAY, AUGUST 20, 2022

-- Junior class horses and ponies must be owned or managed by the exhibitor or the exhibitor's immediate family on or before May 1 of the exhibit year.
-Management or ownership records will be checked by the superintendent on show day.
-If special circumstances occur, it will be dealt with by a special committee. - No exhibitor may exhibit more than two head in this department (In accordance with ATCP Chapter 160). - Each animal may be exhibited only once under Danish judging (showmanship, equitation), and once under Regular judging (halter, pleasure, trail, or gymkhana) for premiums. - Exhibitors should only enter two premium classes per horse.
-Additional classes may be entered the day of the show for Ribbon Only. - Exhibitors may not bring animals until the day of the - Open classes will run concurrent with the junior classes, but will be judged separately. - Youth participating in the Crawford County Fair Horse classes must adhere to the following safety policies: a) Wear protective headgear (SEI approved) which fits correctly, b) Wear shoes or boots which will provide protection from the hazards of working with horses, and c) Wear clothing appropriate for the activity, which will protect them from the elements surrounding this event. - Helmets are not required for adults (18 years of age and older) participating in Department 106.
-However, it is highly recommended for safety reasons. - No stallion over 16 months will be permitted to show. - All exhibitors must complete an animal identification form with current copy of a Coggins Test & original Coggins Test form turned in to superintendent the day of show. - ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2021 Crawford County Fair. - IN ORDER TO RECEIVE THE PREMIUM, HORSE EXHIBITORS WILL BE EXPECTED TO BRING HORSE PROJECT DESCRIPTION FORM TO FAIR.
-RETRIEVE FORM BY VISITING WWW.CRAWFORDCOUNTYWISCONSINFAIR.COM.
+- No exhibitor may exhibit more than two head in this department (In accordance with ATCP Chapter 160). - Each animal may be exhibited only once under Danish judging (showmanship, equitation), and once under Regular judging (halter, pleasure, trail, or gymkhana) for premiums. - Exhibitors should only enter two premium classes per horse.
+Additional classes may be entered as Ribbon Only and must be determined by Saturday, August 13, 2022.
+No additions will be made on day of the show. - Exhibitors may not bring animals until the day of the show. - Open classes will run concurrent with the junior classes but will be judged separately. - Youth participating in the Crawford County Fair Horse classes must adhere to the following safety policies: a) Wear protective headgear (SEI approved) which fits correctly, b) Wear shoes or boots which will provide protection from the hazards of working with horses, must have a defined heel c) Wear clothing appropriate for the activity, which will protect them from the elements surrounding this event. - Helmets are not required for adults (18 years of age and older) participating in Department 106.
+However, it is highly recommended for safety reasons. - No stallion over 16 months will be permitted to show. - All exhibitors must complete an animal identification form with current copy of a Coggins Test & original Coggins Test form turned in to superintendent the day of show. - IN ORDER TO RECEIVE THE PREMIUM, HORSE EXHIBITORS MUST BRING HORSE PROJECT DESCRIPTION FORM TO FAIR, FORM AVAILABLE ONLINE AT WWW.CRAWFORDCOUNTYWISCONSINFAIR.COM.
 THE FORM MUST BE DROPPED OFF AT THE FAIR OFFICE DURING REGULAR ENTRY TIMES.

-Premiums 8.00 7.00 6.00 5.00 unless otherwise listed.

-Class A - Halter - Regular Judging (Open and Junior)
+Premiums 8.00 7.00 6.00 5.00 unless otherwise listed Class A - Halter - Regular Judging (Open and Junior)

-Judged on conformation of the horse or pony Item
+Judged on conformation of the horse or pony

-- Pony Halter, 56" and under 2019 and 2019 foals 1. - English Horse (Hunter, Dressage, etc.), halter/bridle - Western Horse Halter - Draft Horse Halter
+- 1. Pony Halter, 56" and under 2019 and 2019 foals - 2.
+English Horse (Hunter, Dressage, etc.), halter/bridle - 3.
+Western Horse Halter - 4.
+Draft Horse Halter

-Class B - Showmanship - Danish Judging (Open and Junior)

-- 5. Judged on exhibitor's ability to show a pony, horse, or draft horse at halter.
+Class B - Showmanship - Danish Judging (Open and Junior) Judged on exhibitor's ability to show a pony, horse, or draft horse at halter.

-- 6. Junior (grades 3-5)
+- 5. Junior (grades 3 5)

-- 7. Intermediate (grades 6 8)
+- 6. Intermediate (grades 6 8)

-- 8. Senior (grades 9 13) - 9.
-Open Showmanship (ribbon only)
+- 7. Senior (grades 9 13)

+- 8. Open Showmanship (ribbon only)